 Conclusion: Pump3D can greatly reduce athletes’ fatigue after anaerobic exercise.

-- Answer choice (A) is incorrect, because the scope of the argument is limited to the effects of guarana supplementation on anaerobic exercise alone.
-The effect on aerobic exercise would only be relevant if the conclusion extended to include other forms of exercise (or exercise in general).
+This answer is incorrect because the scope of the argument is limited to the effects of guarana supplementation on anaerobic exercise alone.
+The effect on aerobic exercise would only be relevant if the conclusion extended to include other forms of exercise.
 Be aware of argument scope, and avoid weakening a more general version of the conclusion than the one presented.

-- Answer choice (C) may seem attractive, because we know that guarana extract is only one of several ingredients in Pump3D.
-However, we cannot weaken what we do not know: it is entirely possible that the other ingredients in Pump3D are inactive, or that they only intensify the stimulating effects of guarana.
+Answer choice (C) may seem attractive, because we know that guarana extract is only one of several ingredients in Pump3D.
+However, we cannot weaken what we do not know.
+It’s entirely possible that other ingredients in Pump3D are inactive, or that they only intensify the stimulating effects of guarana.

-- Answer choice (D) is perhaps the most attractive incorrect answer choice.
-If the reduction in fatigue due to the consumption of guarana is no greater than the reduction due to other nutritional supplements, this suggests that guarana is not the only (or the best) way to reduce fatigue.
+Answer choice (D) is perhaps the most attractive incorrect answer choice.
+If the reduction in fatigue due to the consumption of guarana is no greater than the reduction due to other nutritional supplements, this suggests that guarana is not the only (or best) way to reduce fatigue.
 Other nutritional supplements work just as well.
-This does not weaken the conclusion, however, which only argues that a nutritional supplement containing guarana can greatly reduce athletes’ fatigue.
+This doesn’t weaken the conclusion, however, which only argues that a nutritional supplement containing guarana can greatly reduce athletes’ fatigue.
 The author never claimed that Pump3D would be the best (or the only) way to reduce fatigue.
-Even if some other supplement is just as good (or better), as long as Pump3D works as advertised the argument still stands.
+Even if another supplement is as good (or better), as long as Pump3D works as advertised the argument still stands.

-- Answer choice (E) is incorrect, because it plays upon the commonly held belief that supplements are not the “real thing.”
+This one is incorrect because it plays upon the common belief that supplements are not the “real thing.
 Read closely!
 The study examined subjects who took nutritional supplements containing guarana extract, making it reasonable to draw a conclusion about the effects of a similar supplement, such as Pump3D.
 Had the study examined the effects of guarana when taken with food, this answer choice would have been a reasonable objection to the conclusion.